Adolescent idiopathic scoliosis: Treatment

-Treatment for mild cases of AIS (less than 20° Cobb angle) usually consists of regular physical check-ups done in a clinical environment to monitor the deformity, the purpose of these check-ups is to be able to detect possible progression of the deformity early-on to have it properly treated., as well as the use of other methods such as Schroth's method and stretching exercises.
+Treatment for mild cases of AIS (less than 20° Cobb angle) usually consists of regular physical check-ups done in a clinical environment to monitor the curvature of the individual's spine.
+The purpose of these check-ups is preventative, with them being undertaken in order for medical professionals to be able to detect and treat any potential progression of the condition as early as possible.
+Alongside regular check-ups, individuals with mild AIS are often encouraged to use other methods such as the Schroth method, which focuses on posture, breathing and strength training, as well as more general stretching exercises. in order to manage the effects of the condition but the evidence for exercise efficacy is limited.